captaincode0/silex-skeleton/README.md

 	#save and exit from file with ctrl+o and enter, the next steep is reestart networking configuration
 	linuxuser@machine:~/etc/apache2/sites-available$sudo service networking restart
 ```

+>To test your virtual host you need to access using the browser, with the next address `http://mysite.com/`

 ### General troubles of deployment
 #### ModRewrite Disabled